BRIDGING THE GAP

 Medical Interpreter Training Program

-Please note: Training delivery (possibly to switch the training to virtual ) remain subject to change based on further developments related to the Covid-19 outbreak.
-Please confirm with us by early August 2020 for training venue (on-site or virtual) prior to submitting your payment through our online payment via PayPal.
+TRAINING DELIVERY/ COVID-19 UPDATES: Training delivery (virtual or on-site or hybrid ) remain subject to change based on further developments related to the Covid-19 outbreak.
+Please confirm with us for training venue (on-site or virtual) prior to submitting your payment.

 9 am - 6 pm